Ultra-Code/asm-lsp/README.md

 `gcc` (and then `clang`) to generate them.
 If the `compiler` config field is specified, the server will attempt to use the specified path to generate diagnostics.
-Different configurations can be created for different sub-directories within your project as `projects`.
+Different configurations can be created for different sub-directories within your project as `project`s.
 Source files not contained within any `project` configs will use the default configuration if provided.

 ```toml